 This is an in-person course that meets on Mondays and Wednesdays from 6:05 to 7:30 PM.
+Please note that the first meeting of this class will be Monday, August 26th.

 COURSE OVERVIEW/DESCRIPTION:

 This course will cover the fundamentals of U.S. copyright law and policy.
 After taking this course, you should: